NLPxL2Korean/KLM-corpus/README.md

 ## Citation

-If you use the KLM corpus in your research, please cite the following:
+If you use the KLM corpus in your research, please cite the following [paper](https://aclanthology.org/2023.bea-1.6.pdf):

 Sung, H., & Shin, G-H. (2023).
-Towards L2-friendly pipelines for learner corpora: A case of written production by L2-Korean learners, In *Proceedings the 18th Workshop on Innovative Use of NLP for Building Educational Applications*, Association for Computational Linguistics.
+Towards L2-friendly pipelines for learner corpora: A case of written production by L2-Korean learners, In *Proceedings the 18th Workshop on Innovative Use of NLP for Building Educational Applications*, 72-82, Association for Computational Linguistics.

 ## To do